 The new position of Chair of the Council of Committees was created as part of implementing our new governance structure.
 The council will consist of the chair person or liaison of the following committees: Religious Education, Building and Grounds, Communications, Fund Raising, Governance, Hospitality, Pastoral Care, Social Justice, Membership, Safety, Worship, and Stewardship.
 The Council Chair will be a resource for the committees in operational matters.

-Nancy LaPelle, who is currently the Chair of the Council of Committees, will be contacting the committee representatives to plan a meeting for the purpose of providing further explanation about this new relationship.
+Nancy LaPelle, who is currently the Chair of the Council of Committees will be meeting for the first time on June 24.
 The group will meet on a quarterly schedule.
 Please direct questions to Nancy: email@example.com

 UUA Presidential Candidates Forum, April 1, 2017

 UU White Supremacy Teach-In – The VUU #177

 Kenny Wiley and Christina Rivera join The VUU to talk about the upcoming #UUWhiteSupremacyTeachIn.
 Unitarian Universalists congregations are being asked to shift their regularly scheduled Sunday morning worship to participate in a teach-in on racism and white supremacy.
 Learn more at http://www.blacklivesuu.com/teachin/